DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 ```
 - The `AddControl` method creates a control for a specific member.
 Use the SecurityStrategy.CanRead method to check Read operation availability.
 If not available, create and disable the `ProtectedContentEdit` control which displays the "Protected Content" placeholder.
 Otherwise:

-	- Call the `GetControl` method to create an appropriate control depending of the member type.
+	- Call the `GetControl` method to create an appropriate control depending on the member type.
 We use the [LookUpEdit](https://documentation.devexpress.com/WindowsForms/DevExpress.XtraEditors.LookUpEdit.class) control for the Department associated property.
 	- Add a binding to the [Control.DataBindings](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.control.databindings?view=netframework-4.8) collection.
 	- Use the SecurityStrategy.CanWrite method to check Write operation availability and thus determine whether the control should be enabled.